codebeast77/greyatomlib/greyatomlib/advanced_linear_regression/q06_cross_validation/README.md

 concept.

-**The function should**
-- Be named `cross_validation` .
+##  Write a function `cross_validation` that :
-- Should return mean error scores for different cross validation folds.
+- Calculates the mean error scores for different cross validation folds.
+- Should fit the model on X_train and y_train.
+- Gives out the output for new array passed consists of 4,5,6,7.

 #### Parameters: